Sid Cann: Playing career

-Management career
+Managerial career

 Southampton

 In June 1946 he was appointed assistant manager of Southampton and in August 1949, after Bill Dodgin left for Fulham, he was appointed manager, almost taking them to promotion from Division Two in his first season in charge.
 He left the Dell in December 1951 after a fall-out with the board and took up a coaching role with the Football Association.

 Wycombe Wanderers

 In August 1952, he was appointed manager of Isthmian League side Wycombe Wanderers and took them to third place at the end of this first season, their highest finishing position for 23 years.
 In his nine years in charge, he kept Wycombe constantly challenging for the league title, which they won in 1955–56 and 1956–57.
 They were also runners-up in 1957–58 and 1959–60, and reached the FA Amateur Cup final in 1957.

 He left Wycombe in July 1961 to take up a coaching position at Norwich City, which he held until March the following year.